fdebrus/Nikobus-HA/README.md

 ## How does it work...

+**nkbconnect**

+Connects Home Assistant to Nikobus over a user-defined TCP/IP socket or USB port and performs a handshake to instruct Nikobus to echo commands on the bus..

 **nkbconfig**

 It is responsible for reading configuration files created by the user.
 Since the inventory cannot be directly obtained from the bus yet, the user must define files for all modules and buttons.
 The configuration is then stored for further processing by the integration.